 Stunning Noosa Heads.
 Image credit: Tourism and Events Queensland

-With its relaxed lifestyle, outstanding natural landscapes and balmy subtropical climate, nothing compares to the Sunshine Coast.
+With its relaxed lifestyle, outstanding natural landscapes and balmy subtropical climate, nothing compares to the Sunshine Coast, QLD.
 The region's desirability is in part due to its location, around 100 km from Brisbane, located in beautiful South East Queensland.
 Stretching from the Pelican Waters and the suburb of Aura in the south to Tewantin and Noosa Heads in the north, the area covers approximately 3,086 square kilometres.
 This region enjoys a climate which makes outdoor dining and leisure a possibility year-round.
-The Sunshine Coast has become one of Australia’s leading tourist destinations, with family-friendly beaches and captivating hinterlands.
+The Sunshine Coast, QLD has become one of Australia’s leading tourist destinations, with family-friendly beaches and captivating hinterlands.

 Many opportunities accompany this population growth, facilitating the Sunshine Coast's evolution from a regional centre to a regional city.
 As part of this transformation, the Sunshine Coast is focused on maintaining and enhancing their outstanding environmental assets, strengthening the social fabric of their communities and generating jobs and prosperity for current and future generations.

 Kids enjoying the Mooloolaba Triathlon.
 Image credit: Tourism and Events Queensland